 We are on our annual Grey Nomad meanderings across outback areas in northern NSW and Queensland.

 We enjoy this part of the country for many reasons.
-Probably the greatest being the ability of staying anywhere it suits us as a result of our motorhome being classed as “self contained”.
+Probably the greatest being the ability to stay anywhere it suits us as a result of our motorhome being classed as self-contained.

 We have solar panels on the roof providing lots of 12volt power to almost everything inside the vehicle; we have gas for heating and cooking and hot water; we have a very comfortable shower / toilet, and we have enough fresh water on board for about five days of activity.

 And via either Telstra /or Optus we have internet coverage for most of the time.
 Our motorhome is now 10 years old; we've covered well over 300,000km around this wonderful land and the vehicle is starting to creak and groan a bit.

 So long as it keeps chugging along nicely and it receives its regular under-the-bonnet servicing we hope that it will keep going for another few years yet.

 During June and July this year we have meandered across the Top End of Queensland – from Atherton in the east and on the Tablelands, across through Mt.
 Surprise, then Georgetown to Normanton, followed by Cloncurry, Julia Creek and into Richmond where I am putting these notes together.